Here we provide information on:

 In addition to emergency funding support, help and advice can be sought from D2N2 Growth Hub with business advisors available to provide further support needed to aid recovery.
 The local Chamber of Commerce is also able to provide advice and support, including free membership.

-Government is also making funding available for small to medium enterprises (those up to 250 employees).
+The government is also making funding available for small to medium enterprises (those up to 250 employees).
 An average of £2,500 is available through the Business Recovery Grant, aimed at businesses that have been flooded or directly impacted by the flooding.
 Financial support for farmers is being made separately and also for large businesses (those over 250 employees).
 Details of the fund are still yet to be confirmed, but information will be available from the Ministry of Business, Energy and Industrial Strategy.

 Foundation Derbyshire is offering help to small businesses suffering personal hardship as a result of the flooding.
 Find out more on the Foundation Derbyshire website.